Civic Source was a newsletter about the way local governments use data and technology to make decisions that shape communities beneath the surface.

 We are no longer in a place where we can, as a society, say no to data.
 But there is still a chance for us to collectively participate in the design of data and technology systems that affect daily life in our communities.

-These systems decide how public resources are distributed and track how well public programs are running.
-People submit forms for benefits through tech systems that store individual-level data.
-Governments create internal forms to purchase goods, like food or pencils, that tell us where public money is going.
+Many systems that run our society, from banks to social media platforms, run on data.
+They decide how conversations take place, how money flows, how homes are bought, and in some cases who gets access to the earth’s resources.
+In government, people submit forms for benefits through tech systems that store individual-level data.
+Governments create internal forms to purchase goods, like food or pencils, and that data tells us where public money is going.

 The next era of public data and technology systems must be designed by and for the people in our communities.